Day of Reflection

 Coming Early or Staying Longer?
 You are invited to join a Silent Meditation Session on Friday and/or Sunday morning from 9:00-9:45 am with Martin Birrittella at no charge.
 On Sunday afternoon, join a Meditation & Mindfulness discussion and guided practice from 2:00-3:00 pm with Sarah McLean and other meditation teachers.
 There’s no need to pre-register for either program.

 The retreat fee is $95.
 Pre-registration is required and the program is limited to 15 participants.
+You are encouraged to bring a bag lunch and hiking shoes if you’d like to go outside to eat near the creek.

 - Download the Course Registration Form and send it in